V3R v1.4 — What's New

 Empty channels default to Ignore

-Every PDF arrives with all four CMYK plates whether they hold artwork or not.
-A black-only Duplo file has perfectly empty Cyan, Magenta, and Yellow plates — and clicking through three "Ignore" selections every time was friction nobody needed.
 The mapping manager now samples each separation as it loads, and any plate with under 0.05% ink coverage is flagged with a grey ⊘ Empty badge and pre-set to Ignore.
+The dropdown stays editable for unusual cases.

 How: Automatic on every Layer Mapping Manager open.
-Look for the ⊘ Empty badge.

 Fixes & polish